hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 > someone else on team B: I am a hot single dog and beta tester
 > team B: We're here to tell you about the next big thing... tinder for dogs
 > ~pitching continues for 3 minutes

+## Can It!

+Have participants sit in a circle with their feet extended.
+Place a can on the foot of one of the participants.
+The object is to move the can around the circle without touching the can with your hands or having it fall.
+The can must be on at least one foot of each participant.
+We could also do this as a competition between 2 groups.

 ## Card on Your Head